Urban Programs

 Funding applications are available during each year's call for projects (from June to August).

-During the 2005 Legislative Session, Substitute Senate Bill 5775 established the Small City Preservation Program.
-This program provides funding for chip seal and overlay of existing pavement and sidewalk maintenance in incorporated cities with populations less than 5,000.
+This program provides funding for chip seal and overlay of existing pavement and sidewalk maintenance in incorporated cities and towns with populations less than 5,000.

 To determine the matching percentage required for your city, select from the list below: